Get insider access

 Stability

 The Raycon Fitness Earbuds have great stability.
-They come with four different sizes of stability fins and five pairs of ear tips to help you get the best possible fit.
-They shouldn't fall out of your ears, even during a higher-intensity workout.
+They come with four sizes of stability fins and five pairs of ear tips to help you get the best possible fit.
+It makes their fit more customizable than the Raycon E55 Truly Wireless, which have integrated stability fins you can't remove.
+They won't fall out of your ears, even during a higher-intensity workout.

 Design